 Those in their 20s and 30s have already been exposed to several highly traumatic market events, such as the Great Recession, the dot-com bust and 9/11, and these experiences have created a large group of young investors who are overly cautious.
-A better approach is to select portfolios that include multiple asset classes, and deploying index funds
+A better approach is to select portfolios that include multiple asset classes, and deploying

 to match in each class.